Personal Projects

 Build Your Own World (BYOW) is a 2D game where the user tries to collect a key and escape from the maze.

 The game features a pseudo-random world generation system made using Prim's Algorithm.
-It also has a playable, customizable character, a lighting system made with Breadth-First Search (BFS), limited vision that prevents the user from seeing past walls, and enemies with pathfinding AI implemented using A*-search.
+It also has a playable, customizable character, a lighting system made with BFS, limited vision that prevents the user from seeing past walls, and enemies with pathfinding AI implemented using A*-search.
 Furthermore, there is a save feature, allowing players to save and reload their progress.

 Java